sawsent/no-akkanowledge/README.md

-# No-Akkanowledge: A Resilient, Fast, Distributed API in Scala with Akka
+# Akkamelo: A Resilient, Fast, Distributed API in Scala with Akka

-**No-Akkanowledge** is a learning project aimed at building a resilient and distributed API using Scala and Akka.
+**Akkamelo** is a learning project aimed at building a resilient and distributed API using Scala and Akka.
 The project is based on the concepts of concurrency, fault-tolerance, and scalability.
 Initially inspired by the backend challenge "Rinha de Backend", this API focuses on managing credits and debits in a multi-client environment while ensuring data consistency.

 ## Project Overview